 - Horseback Riding

 - Kong Lung Trading

-Kauai, or “The Garden Island”, comes in at Hawaii’s fourth largest island encompassing over 560 square miles.
+Kauai, or “The Garden Island”, is Hawaii’s fourth largest island encompassing over 560 square miles.
 It is located on the westernmost tip of the Hawaiian island chain.
 A truly prehistoric and nearly secluded environment, the ancient island of Kauai is the oldest landmass of the Hawaiian Islands.
 Its name has a few translations and possible meanings.
-One more popular translation comes from the legend of Hawaiʻiloa who was believed to discover the island and name it after his favorite son.
+One of the most popular translations comes from the legend of Hawaiʻiloa who was believed to have discover the island and named it after his favorite son.

 - West Side – Venture over to the West Side and you’re in with the locals.
 West Side is a trip away from many of the normal tourist attractions and brings with it eclectic towns and untouched natural wonders like the Waimea Canyon State Park (the “Grand Canyon of the Pacific”).
 The isolated white sand cliff beach at Polihale State Park is located here, along with Kalalau Beach and Honopu Beach.

-- Lihue – About an hour from East Side you’ll find the government and commercial center of the island, Lihue.
-You’re most likely to pay a trip to this section as the island’s main airport is located in its epicenter.
+- Lihue – About an hour from East Side you’ll find Lihue – the government and commercial center of Kauai.
+You will most likely pay a trip to this section since the island’s main airport is located in its epicenter.
 Kipu Kai Beach, Ha’ual Beach

 If you’ve been searching for a tropical island retreat that offers warm and sunny beaches as well as cool elevated mountainous regions, Kauai is the answer.